MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-vmware-hosts.md

 4. In **Host Settings**, select the host group to which you want to assign the host or cluster.
 You don't need to add VM placement paths.
 5. In **Summary**, verify the settings and select **Finish**.
 Wait until the Jobs dialog shows a **Completed** status.
 6. Select **Fabric** > **Servers**> **All Hosts** and in the host group, check the status of each host or cluster.
 Either select **OK** or **OK (limited)**.
-7. If the status is limited it means you've enabled the setting **Communicate with VMware ESX hosts in secure mode** but haven't yet imported a certificate from each vSphere host.
+7. If the status is limited, it means you've enabled the setting **Communicate with VMware ESX hosts in secure mode** but haven't yet imported a certificate from each vSphere host.
 To modify the security setting, select and hold the vCenter server > **Properties** > **Security**.
 5. To import the certificate, select each relevant host name > **Properties** > **Management** > **Retrieve** > **OK**.
 The host status should be **OK** after the import.

 ## Associate host adapters with logical networks